mxcheung/security/fields_with_special_chars/readme.md

   If the data is logged without sanitizing the pipe symbol, it could expose sensitive data or cause misinterpretation of logs.
 ## Security Systems:
 Intrusion detection or prevention systems might incorrectly interpret pipe symbols in log files or transmitted data as part of a potential attack.

+# Command Injection:
+If user input containing | is passed directly to a shell or command-line interface, it could lead to an injection vulnerability.
+For example, in Unix-based systems, the pipe is used to chain commands together.
+Example: ls | rm -rf * could be dangerous if the | is interpreted as a command separator.